alexschimel/bsmeta/README.md

 ## Resources

-Find revised versions of this template in the `templates` folder, as well as a range of processing sub-templates.
+Find revised versions of this template, as well as processing sub-templates available, in the `templates` folder.

 ## Authors